(Last Updated on : 02/02/2019)

-was captured.
-Punjab was annexed to the British Rule in the year 1849.
-Dalhousie had an amazing enthusiasm and energy.
-He initiated the setting up of the main Railway Lines, Telegraph Network and pioneered several modifications in the Secretariat and parts of Administration.
-He also worked for the establishment of Universities at Calcutta (Kolkata
+'s rule to the stature of success.
+Lord Dalhousie had initiated the setting up of the main Railway Lines, Telegraph Network and pioneered several modifications in the Secretariat and parts of Administration.
+He also worked for the establishment of Universities

 ), Madras (Chennai